StrataBytes/Downstream/README.md

     npm start
     ```

-4. To build the app for production and create platform-specific installers:
+4. To build the app as EXE:
     ```bash
-    npm run make
+    npm run build:win
     ```
-   The installer files will be available in the `/out` folder.
+   The installer files will be available in the `/dist` folder.

-### Build for Windows

-1. Install dependencies and set up the app as shown above.
-2. Run the build command for a Windows package:
-    ```bash
-    npm run make
-    ```